 The value on an assessment notice may vary quite a bit from a mortgage or real estate appraisal.
-One reason for this may be the timing that the assessment was done; versus the appraisal just done reflecting the most recent value based on the current market conditions.
+One reason for this may be the timing that the assessment was done.
+Versus, the appraisal done reflecting the most recent value based on the current market conditions.

-An appraisal provides you with a document outlining an estimate of a property’s current fair market value.
-Since an appraisal and an assessment are not definitively connected, most lenders will require as a condition, that an up to date appraisal be performed.
+The appraisal provides you with a document outlining an estimate of a property’s current fair market value.
+An appraisal and an assessment are not definitively connected, most lenders will require an up to date appraisal report.
 Lenders use this valuation to base the size of mortgage they are comfortable lending.

-Appraisers are highly regulated and provide unbiased valuations who take into consideration the property, home, location, conditions and many other external factors such as nearby amenities and access to public transportation.
+Appraisers are highly regulated and provide unbiased valuations.
+They take into consideration the property, home, location, conditions and many other external factors.
+Nearby amenities and access to public transportation.
 Some lenders will provide a list of approved appraisers they accept.

-It is most often the borrower that is responsible for the cost of the appraisal, which upon completion will be sent directly to the lender.
-The lender is getting assurance that they are making a good investment for the value of the subject property.
+Often the borrower that is responsible for the cost of the appraisal, which upon completion is sent directly to the lender.
+The lender will confirm they are making a good investment for the value of the subject property.

-Even though the borrower has paid for the appraisal, they are often now allowed to look at the report –although usually a consolidated version – until after closing.
-The appraiser performs the report following the parameters defined by the lender.
-It is the choice of the lender to allow the borrower he see the report.
-Reason for this strict access on the lenders part is to avoid the borrower taking the report to multiple lenders in search of the best deal.
+Even though the borrower has paid for the appraisal, they are often not able to view the report.
+The appraiser will perform the report following the parameters defined by the lender.
+As a result, it is the choice of the lender to allow the borrower to see the report.
+Incidentally, the reason for this strict access on the lenders part is to avoid the borrower taking the report to multiple lenders in search of the best deal.

-Some lender may offer to refund the cost of appraisal after funding your mortgage.
+Some lenders may offer to refund the cost of appraisal after funding your mortgage.

 Preparing for an Appraisal